Jordan, Hashemite Kingdom of

 In addition to Primary Care, Field Medicine Department provides services in Aviation Medicine, Diving and Hyperbaric Medicine, Combat & non-combat Battle Field Injuries, and Force health protection in collaboration with Preventive Medicine Department.
 Field medicine is also responsible for deploying field hospitals/medical teams to support Peace Keeping Forces and humanitarian missions to disastrous areas.

 Field Medicine Department design and supervise the assembly of mobile field hospitals in collaboration with a local company.
-The Field Hospital is composed of eight trailers, containing medical and dentist clinics, two operation rooms, ICU, two medical wards, pharmacy, laboratory, X-Ray, sterilization Unit, kitchen and laundry.
+The Field Hospital is composed of eight trailers, containing medical and dental clinics, two operation rooms, ICU, two medical wards, pharmacy, laboratory, X-Ray, sterilization Unit, kitchen and laundry.

 Deployment outside Jordan: